starside/SimpleSpreadsheet/README.md

     #ERR, #ERR
     2.0, 1.0

 Cells also record their final numeric value, so if a cell is referenced multiple times it does not need to recompute the result.

 There is a recursion limit in python, and the code detects any attempt exceed the recursion limit, returning an #ERR value in the cell.

 Another way to solve this is a topological sort, to determine the order of cell calculation, and recursion would not be necesary.
-Any CELL tokens encountered could have their value determined immediatly.
+Any CELL tokens encountered could have their value determined immediatly, because topological sort would insure all its dependencies are calculated.

 ## Evaluating postfix expressions

 This setion assumes knowledge of the common algorithms for evaluating postfix notation, I do not do a complete tutorial.
 There are two ways to evaluate a postfix expression (see Wikipedia for the two different algorithms).  evalCell uses left to right, meaning it encounters the operands before the operator.
 This means I only need to recursively evaluate CELL tokens when they are first encountered in the token stream, and not when they are popped off the stack due to an operator.

 It is also possible to use a right to left algorithm, and suggests a way to make evalCell non-recursive.
 When an unevaluated cell token is encountered, remove it from the input token stream, and push the contents of its cell to the front of the stream.
-For example if evaluating the expression `1 x +` and `x = 1 2 *`, then when x is read from the toke stream, just push `1 2 *` to get:
+For example if evaluating the expression `1 x +` and `x = 1 2 *`, then when x is read from the token stream, just push `1 2 *` to the front of token stream, resulting in:

     `1 1 2 *`